lahiru666/lahiru666/README.md

 ## Hi there 👋

-I am currently working on learning powershell,bash & python on my way to become a cloud engineer
+I am currently working on learning powershell,bash & python 💀

+love to write scripts & configure things 👩🏻‍💻

+on my way to become a cloud engineer 💭

 <!--
 **lahiru666/lahiru666** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.